coniferprod/KSynthLib/README.md

 This project creates a .NET library as a NuGet package that can be installed in .NET application projects.

-The library targets `netstandard2.0` so that it can be consumed from a UWP application (Windows 10, 16299 or later as of April 2020).

-At the time of this writing it has not been published on NuGet, but instead is intended to be used locally.
+The library is written in C# 8.0 and targets .NET 5.0.

+It should soon be available on NuGet, but you can also use it locally.
 If you want to do that, add a local directory containing your NuGet packages to your NuGet configuration file.

 Your NuGet configuration file is most likely `~/.nuget/NuGet/NuGet.Config`,